davidcana/zzRouter/README.md

 The only required configuration option is:

 * routes (undefined).
 An array of array items.
 Each array items defines an internal page and might have the next configuration options:
-    * path.
+    * id (undefined).
 Required.
-The path of the page.
-It is an id of the page too, so you can't have more than one route item with the same **path**.
+You can't have more than one route item with the same **id**.
+It is also the path of the page.
     * content (undefined).
 Optional.
 A string containing the HTML of the page.
     * url (undefined).
 Optional.
 The relative URL of the content of the page.
 A **content** or an **url** value must be set.
     * keepAlive (false).
 Optional.
 Set to **true** if you want to cache this page to recover its content the next time it is shown.